pgm-2425-itexploration/syllabus/tutorials/cms/wordpress-met-bedrock.md

 7. **Run Your Site**
-   - Start your site in Local.
+   - Start your site again in Local.
-   - Open your browser and enter your site’s domain.
+   - Open your browser and enter your site’s domain or click the open site button in Local.
 If prompted, give permission to access the site.

 8. **Optional: Multisite**